Spectral triples from stationary Bratteli diagrams: Substitution tiling spaces

 The image of the embedding, which we denote by $U$, is simply the lift of the orbit of $\pi(T^*)$.
 The acting group $\RM^d$, or equivalently the orbit of $\pi(T^*)$, can therefore be identified with a subspace $U$ of a euclidean space $\Ue$.
 Our next aim is to construct a complimentary subspace $S$ to $U$.

 The endomorphism on ${\RM^d}^*$ which is dual to the linear endomorphism $\theta\id$ on $\RM^d$ preserves the group of eigenvalues $E\subset {\RM^d}^*$.
 It therefore restricts to a group endomorphism of $E$.
 We denote this restriction by $\varphi$.
 With respect to a basis of $E$, $\varphi$ is thus an integer $dJ\times dJ$ matrix.
-Denote by $\varphi_\RM$ its linear extension to $\Ue$ and by $\varphi^t_\RM$ the transpose\footnote{Although taking the transpose is a dualization we have not returned to the original map $\theta\id$ since the two dualizations are with respect to two different dual pairings.} of $\varphi_\RM$.
+Denote by $\varphi_\RM$ its linear extension to $\Ue$ and by $\varphi^t_\RM$ the transpose\footnote{Although taking the transpose is a dualization we have not returned to the original map $\theta\id$ since the two dualizations are w.r.t.\ two different dual pairings.} of $\varphi_\RM$.
 Then we have

 showing that $\varphi^t_\RM(\tilde r)=\theta \tilde r$.
 We know also from \cite{BK} that $\varphi_\RM$ has eigenvalues $\theta_j$, $1\leq j\leq J$ each with multiplicity $J$.
 It follows that $U$ is the eigenspace of $\varphi^t_\RM$ to the eigenvalue $\theta$ and so by the Pisot-property is the full unstable subspace of $\varphi^t_\RM$.
 We let $S$ be the stable subspace of $\varphi^t_\RM$.